 In practice Algorithm 9.12 seems slower than the eigenspace algorithm that we will describe in the rest of this chapter.
 The theoretical complexity of Algorithm 9.12 may be better, because it is not necessary to factor any polynomials.
 Polynomial factorization is difficult from the worst-case complexity point of view, though usually fast in practice.
-The eigenvalue algorithm only requires computing a few images $T_p(x)$ for p prime and p a Manin symbol on which p can easily be computed.
-The Merel algorithm involves computing p for all p and a fairly easy p which is potentially more work.
+The eigenvalue algorithm only requires computing a few images $T_p(x)$ for p prime and x a Manin symbol on which $T_p$ can easily be computed.
+The Merel algorithm involves computing $T_n(x)$ for all n, and a fairly easy x, which is potentially more work.